chengine/catnips/README.md

 python run.py
 ```

 The most important thing is to ensure that the path in NeRFWrapper is pointing to the right model location.
-For example, for the above example, `NeRFWrapper("./outputs/statues/nerfacto/2023-07-09_182722")`.
+For example, for the above example, `NeRFWrapper("./outputs/statues/nerfacto/2024-07-02_135009")`.

 ### Replicating the paper results and Baselines
 The baselines (baseline grid and NeRF-Nav) folders are structured the same way as the `catnips` folder.
 Execute the `run.py`.

 ### Visualizing the paths
 The outputs of the `run.py` scripts is a json containing a dictionary of paths, represented as waypoints.
 One way is to visualize them in Open3D and load each path as a PointCloud object.
 Another is to use an external visualizer like [Blender](https://www.blender.org/).
 In `catnips/scripts/viz_statistical_traj.py` is a Blender script (i.e. open the script in the Blender Scripting tab), where it will visualize the path if pointed to where the json is.
+In the same directory as the `path.json`, there is also a mesh of the PURR, as well as the corridors in .ply format.

 <img src='imgs/blender.png'/>